vdribadan/castor/README.md

    If all tests pass, the pipeline proceeds to build a Docker image for the application.
 This image encapsulates the application and its environment, ensuring consistent behavior across different setups.

 3. **Multi-Platform Support:**
-   The Docker image is built for multiple platforms, including `linux/amd64` and `linux/arm64`, ensuring compatibility with different types of infrastructure, from traditional Intel/AMD servers to modern ARM-based systems.
+   The Docker image is built for multiple platforms, including `linux/amd64` and `linux/arm64`, ensuring compatibility with different types of infrastructure.

 4. **Docker Image Publishing:**
    After the image is built, it's automatically pushed to the GitHub Container Registry (GHCR).
 This makes the image readily available for deployment.
 The image is tagged with the `latest` tag for easy reference.